penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 * Compatible with multi-lingual sites using **Polylang** or **WPML** to allow all languages to be indexed equally.
 * Option to add new robots.txt rules.
 These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank across your sites pages.
 * Includes XLS stylesheets for human readable sitemaps.
+* Sitemap templates and stylesheets can be overridden by theme template files.

 **XML Sitemap**

+* Sitemap Index includes **posts**, **pages** and **authors** by default.
-* Sitemap Index with optional inclusion of sitemaps for custom post types, categories and tags.
+* Optionally include sitemaps for custom post types, categories and tags.
 * Sitemap with custom URLs optional.
 * Custom/static sitemaps can be added to the index.
 * Works out-of-the-box, even on **Multisite** installations.
-* Optionally include Image tags with caption and title for featured images or attached images.
+* Include featured images or attached images with title.
-* Pings Google, Bing & Yahoo on new post publication, once per hour.
+* Pings Google, Bing & Yahoo on new post publication.
-* Options to define which post types and taxonomies get included in the sitemap
+* Options to define which post types and taxonomies get included in the sitemap.
 * Updates Lastmod on post modification or on comments.
 * Set Priority per post type, per taxonomy and per individual post.
 * Exclude individual posts and pages.